theodesp/saltstack-example/README.rst

 =================
-Salt Vagrant Demo
+Salt Example
 =================

-A Salt Demo using Vagrant.
+A Salt example using Vagrant and Docker.

 Instructions